godsgood33/point-tracker/README.txt

 The challenge will automatically approve all pending participants and any future participants will automatically be approved

+= Once the challenge is over what happens? =

+You will need to visit the Point Tracker -> Participants page to see who has the most points

+= A participant entered some wrong information, what do I do? =

+You can either delete it yourself or if they visit the View My Activity page (/my-activity/?chal={linkcode}), they will be able to delete it themselves

+= I'd like a leader board =

+One will be available in Point Tracker Pro releasing soon

 == Screenshots ==

 1. This is a screenshot of the new menu that Point Tracker creates
 2. This is a screenshot of the Challenge editor
 3. This is a screenshot of the Activity editor
-4. This is a screenshot of the admin Leader Board
+4. This is a screenshot of the Participant list
-5. This is a screenshot of the participant log
+5. This is a screenshot of the Entry log
+6. This is a screenshot of an example challenge and activities
+7. This is a screenshot of the "View My Activity" page after a test user has saved some activities

 == Changelog ==

 = 1.0 =
 * Initial release

+= 1.1 =
+* Couple bug fixes
+* Add screenshots
+*

 == Upgrade Notice ==